Photo with actual colours as seen from the air between Cowra and Canberra returning to Canberra just after sunset

 IR-GIS ® HPS provides large-scale long-term data retention.

-IR-GIS ® MapView provides large-scale display of many platforms.
+IR-GIS ® MapView provides large-scale display of many position reports.

-IR-GIS ® is a matured product that has been operational since 2010 providing Situational Awareness Displays with persistence where Historical Searches
+IR-GIS ® Product is a mature and has been operational since 2010 providing Situational Awareness Displays with persistence across restart.

-IR-GIS ® persistence format is compact and long term, user extensiblem and partitioned on time for easy archive or disposal.
+IR-GIS ® Product suite persistence format is compact and long term, and user extensible and the HPS stores and partitions this data on a time basis for easy archive or disposal.

-IR-GIS ® indexes and the proprietary search engine are highly concurrent making vast searches possible.
+IR-GIS ® HPS indexes in real-time and the proprietary search engine are highly concurrent making vast searches possible while display data currently with real-time data.

 We will be progressively including more features in the product suite over time.
 We also believe that our system is the only GIS product capable of handling our real-time target